DohaNaga/Off-target-P-ML/README.md

 #### Important note :
 Please make sure that :
-- Your input file has the same format and column annotations as `external_test.csv`.
+- Your input file has the same format and column annotations as `sample_test.csv`.
 - You have Tensorflow and Keras installed on your machine (please see above how to install)

 ##### Dependencies